GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Ship Weapons: any, preferably with crtd mods, try to put cannons or beams in front and torps and mines at the back (or 360 weps)

-Consoles: Use protomatter consoles for tac, nullifier (+plasma dmg, stealth) for sci and isomags for eng.
-Domino, M6 computer, fleet power network for uni.
+Uni and Eng consoles: Isomags

+Sci consoles: nullifiers with [Stealth] and plasma dmg proc

+Tac Consoles: Assimilated module + haste consoles (fleet power network array, domino, M6 computer)

 Ship gear: gamma core, prevailing fortified engines, colony secondary/deflector and iconian shield